deyavuz/ds105a-weather-research/README.md

 1) The time period I have chosen is between
     I initially wanted to choose a start date that had significance for movies (e.g., the first movie screening in London).
 However, OpenMeteo's API does not go that far back, so I decided to adapt the data I am using into
+2) Number and selection of cities being compared to London

+3) My Raininess Index (and the variables used from OpenMeteo's API to create it)